gSchool/text-centering/README.md

 # Text Centering

-## Setup

-* Fork
-* Clone
-* Turn on TravisCI for the fork by visting https://travis-ci.org/profile/<github user name>, clicking the "Sync now" button and scrolling down to find the repository to build.
-* Create a new branch for your work using `git checkout -b v1`
-* Implement specs and code
-* Push using `git push -u origin v1`

-Right before you are done, please fill in `meta/student.json` with appropriate values and push.

 ## Problem

 Your mission, should you choose to accept it, is to build a program that will center text.